hftm-in2020/blog_backend_jd/README.md

     // --admin-enabled true   -> With this command you will be enabled to access your registry via Azure CLI az acr create --resource-group "d-rg-blog-jd" --name "jessicasblog" --sku Basic --admin-enabled true

-Am Ende sieht das ganze in Azure etwa so aus:
+Am Ende sieht die Resourcen JSON in Azure etwa so aus:

    {
        "sku": {